 BodyTite® is not for everyone with loose skin

 BodyTite® is not for everyone with loose skin.
 There is a degree of looseness that goes beyond what we can currently accomplish with this useful technology.
-Fortunately, our team at the Whole Beauty® Institute has the experience to recognize when BodyTite® simply will not be enough.
+Fortunately, our team at the Whole Beauty® Institute has the experience to recognize when BodyTite® will not be enough.

 For those patients who need more powerful tightening, we have extensive experience in all forms of body contour surgery, such as abdominoplasty, Brachioplasty (arm lift), inner thigh lift, posterior body lift, and back lift.